 Currently there is only one petrol station on Providencia, which is located just before the main town (Santa Isabel) on the western side of the island.

-Rent a scooter or golf cart on Providencia
+Rent a scooter or golf cart on Isla de Providencia Colombia

 A scooter will normally be your #1 transport on the small island.
 It is fun to cruise around the island and just stop wherever you want.
 If you don’t make any stops, you can theoretically drive around the island in about 45 minutes.
 This shows how small the island actually is.